trek-view/gopro2gsv/README.md

 * Image 3, original time = `2023-08-01T09:00:13.000` , modified time = `2023-08-01T09:00:00.400`
 * Image 4, original time = `2023-08-01T09:00:17.380` , modified time = `2023-08-01T09:00:00.600`

-Now that the times are corrected, the GPMF track can be created for the video.
+Now that the times are corrected, the GPMF or GPMD track can be created for the video.

 ###### Video file metadata